Working with differences – holding space for difficult conversations

 Course details

-Originally the deep democracy method is designed to make better decisions.
+Originally, the Deep Democracy method is designed to make better decisions.
 A deep democratic decision is not only motivated by the majority vote.
-It is shaped with the ‘wisdom of the minority votes’, so that the perspectives of the 1 – 49% percent of people that voted different are used to enhance our decision making process.
+It is shaped with the ‘wisdom of the minority votes’, so that the perspectives of the 1 – 49% percent of people that voted different are used to enhance our decision-making process.
 The result is a qualitatively better decision that is supported by every group member.

 To be able to make these kinds of decisions it is necessary to actively look for differences and get all perspectives on the table.
 By doing so we can than have ‘the right conversation’.
 Using principles from the deep democracy method we can therefore enhance decision making processes as well as having better discussions.
 Better discussions and better decisions can also have a huge impact on our education and result in more inclusive education.